dtgazmuri/SoftwareEngineering/Retrospective/SPG_Retrospective1.md

 ## QUALITY MEASURES

 - Unit Testing:
-  - Total hours estimated
+  - Total hours estimated		0h
-  - Total hours spent
+  - Total hours spent			0h
-  - Nr of automated unit test cases
+  - Nr of automated unit test cases 	0
-  - Coverage (if available)
+  - Coverage (if available)		0%
 - E2E testing:
-  - Total hours estimated
+  - Total hours estimated		0h
-  - Total hours spent
+  - Total hours spent			0h
 - Code review
-  - Total hours estimated
+  - Total hours estimated 		3h
-  - Total hours spent
+  - Total hours spent			3h

 - Technical Debt management:
-  - Total hours estimated
+  - Total hours estimated 		0h
-  - Total hours spent
+  - Total hours spent			0h
   - Hours estimated for remediation by SonarQube
+    - Reliability 10m
+    - Security 0m
+    - Maintainability 1d 1h
+    - Total of 1d 1h 10m
   - Hours estimated for remediation by SonarQube only for the selected and planned issues
+    - Critics: 4 issues for a total of 45m
+    - Major: 52 issues for a total of 7h 30m
+    - Total of: 1d 15m
-  - Hours spent on remediation
+  - Hours spent on remediation 														0h
-  - debt ratio (as reported by SonarQube under "Measures-Maintainability")
+  - debt ratio (as reported by SonarQube under "Measures-Maintainability")									0.6%
-  - rating for each quality characteristic reported in SonarQube under "Measures" (namely reliability, security, maintainability )
+  - rating for each quality characteristic reported in SonarQube under "Measures" (namely reliability, security, maintainability)
+    - Reliability: D
+    - Security: A
+    - Maintainability: A

+NOTE: out policy is to remedy at all Critics and Major issues, and ignore minor.

 ## ASSESSMENT